mat-3r/astr400B/README.md

 # Astronomy 400B
-This repository will be used to store all homework/assignments in this course.
+This repository will be used to store all homework/assignments from Spring 2025 Cosmology & Galaxies Course.